-The face of the Arch- refurbish the infants and schools has diocese's undergone dramatic changes in recent times as more and more Building the Education Revolution projects are completed.
+The face of the Archdiocese's schools has undergone dramatic changes in recent times as more and more Building the Education Revolution projects are completed.

-Open, colourful learning spaces fitted out with the latest technology are helping to bring education into the 21st Century, Catholic Education office Mrs director Moira Najdecki said.
+Open, colourful learning spaces fitted out with the latest technology are helping to bring education into the 21st Century, Catholic Education office director Mrs Moira Najdecki said.

-'The BER hasn't just provided new facilities; it will make possible very real changes in teaching and learning.'
+"The BER hasn't just provided new facilities; it will make possible very real changes in teaching and learning."